xfong/rocFFT/docs/source/library.rst

    * The execution API :cpp:func:`rocfft_execute` is used to do the actual computation on the data buffers specified.
    * Extra execution information such as work buffers and compute streams are passed to :cpp:func:`rocfft_execute` in the :cpp:type:`rocfft_execution_info` object.
    * :cpp:func:`rocfft_execute` can be called repeatedly as needed for different data, with the same plan.
+   * If the plan requires a work buffer but none was provided, :cpp:func:`rocfft_execute` will automatically allocate a work buffer and free it when execution is finished.

 #.
 If a work buffer was allocated: